texmv/academic-kickstart/content/talk/sublime-politics.md

 date = 2017-01-01T00:00:00  # Schedule page publish date.

-title = "The Politics of the Pre-Aesthetic Sublime in Seventeenth-Century England" time_start = 2018-06-13 time_end = 2018-06-13
+title = "The Politics of the Pre-Aesthetic Sublime in Seventeenth-Century England" time_start = 2018-06-13T11:00:00 time_end = 2018-06-13T11:30:00
 abstract = ""
 abstract_short = ""
-event = "Aesthetics and	Poetics in the History of Political Thought: 11th Annual Graduate Conference in Political Thought and Intellectual History" event_url = "https://ptih.wordpress.com/2018-conference/" location = "University of Cambridge"
+event = "Aesthetics and	Poetics in the History of Political Thought: 11th Annual Graduate Conference in Political Thought and Intellectual History, University of Cambridge" event_url = "https://ptih.wordpress.com/2018-conference/" location = "Cambridge, United Kingdom"

 # Is this a selected talk? (true/false)
 selected = true